Model Green Rooms

 - Read more about the student design process.

-- Read more about the experience of living in the green dorm room: UofL Green Scene.
+- Read more about the experience of living in the green dorm room: UofL Green Scene: Living Green and Loving It.

 In 2010, UofL Interior Architecture students were again engaged in the next model green room design challenge: The conference room for Dean of the College of Arts & Sciences in Gardiner Hall, Room 230.
 The project moved to implementation during the Fall of 2010, with support from the Kentuckiana Chapter of Hazardous Materials Managers (KCHMM) who dedicated UofL's model green conference room during a special ceremony at KCHMM's annual gathering on November 3rd, 2010.
 The room features: